Categories with families and first-order logic with dependent sorts: Dependently typed first-order logic

-we can use the corresponding rules (univ*) and (exis*) and the inductive hypothesis to prove quantifier cases.
-Similar using this lemma we can apply (subs*) in the case of the (sub) rule. $ $
+we can use the corresponding rules (univ*) and (exis*) and the inductive hypothesis to prove the quantifier cases.
+Similarly, using this lemma we can apply (subs*) in the case of the (sub) rule. $ $

 Let $\sigma: {\mathbb N} \to V$ be a fresh variable sequence for $\Sigma$.
 For every formula $(\phi \; {\rm form}\; (\Gamma)) \in {\rm Form}^*(\Sigma,\Pi)$ we introduce a standardized formula $(\phi^\sigma \; {\rm form}\; (\Gamma^\sigma)) \in {\rm Form}^*(\Sigma,\Pi)$ by induction on formulas: \begin{itemize} \item If $(\phi \; {\rm form}\; (\Gamma)) \in {\rm Form}^*(\Sigma,\Pi)$ is atomic, then $(\phi[\sigma(\Gamma)/\Gamma] \; {\rm form}\; (\Gamma^\sigma)) \in {\rm Form}^*(\Sigma,\Pi),$ so let \item Suppose that $(\phi \; {\rm form}\; (\Gamma)), (\psi \; {\rm form}\; (\Gamma)) \in {\rm Form}^*(\Sigma,\Pi)$.
 Then we have $(\phi^\sigma \; {\rm form}\; (\Gamma^\sigma))$, $(\psi^\sigma \; {\rm form}\; (\Gamma^\sigma)) \in {\rm Form}^*(\Sigma,\Pi)$.
 Let Hence $((\phi \bigcirc \psi)^\sigma\; {\rm form}\; (\Gamma^\sigma)) \in {\rm Form}^*(\Sigma,\Pi)$. \item Suppose that $(\phi \; {\rm form}\; (\Gamma,x:A)) \in {\rm Form}^*(\Sigma,\Pi)$.
 By inductive hypothesis, Thus